Educational/Research Objectives and Policies -Faculty of Science

 2. Educational Methods

-• In the first and second years, to equip students with basic knowledge for mathematical science and to foster logical thinking and problem-solving skills, we offer lectures, seminars, and practical training on mathematics and programming through required courses and elective courses.
+In their first and second years, students acquire the foundational knowledge necessary to tackle mathematics.
+To cultivate logical thinking and problem-solving skills, students participate in lectures, seminars, and practical training in mathematics and programming in required and elective courses.

-• In the second and third years, students take courses with more specialized content in fields such as algebra, geometry, mathematical analysis, and applied mathematics, through which they acquire the ability to conduct special research.
-In addition, we offer courses in which students read English books on mathematics and give presentations in English, thereby acquiring basic ability in mathematical English and improving their English proficiency.
+In the second and third years, students take more specialized courses in fields such as algebra, geometry, analysis, and applied mathematics.
+By completing these courses, students will acquire the skills necessary to tackle special research.
+Additionally, students are offered courses that involve reading mathematics in English and making presentations in English.
+By completing these courses, students will master the basics of mathematics and English and improve their English proficiency.

 Admission Policy